top of page

 1 tablespoon roasted sesame oil

 Heat the oil in a wok and add the garlic.
-Cook till the garlic is fried, but not browned, about 1 minute.
-Add the peppercorns and chilies and sauté for 30 seconds.
+Cook till the garlic is fried, but not browned, about one minute.
+Add the peppercorns and chillies and sauté for 30 seconds.
 Add the salt, bok choy stems and cook for 1 minute.
 Add the chopped leaves and sauté for an additional 30-45 seconds till they are just cooked.

-Put the cooked vegetables in a shallow dish and drizzle the roasted sesame oil over.
+Place the cooked vegetables in a shallow dish and drizzle the roasted sesame oil over them.
 Serve immediately.

 • Facebook